jprillo/garden-blog/src/pages/butterflies/monarch-butterfly.md

 Monarch butterflies lay their eggs on the underside of milkweed leaves.
 These eggs are tiny, oval, and pale yellow.
 After about 4 days, the caterpillar will emerge from the egg.

 ### Caterpillar
 The Monarch caterpillar is easily recognizable with its striking pattern of black, white, and yellow stripes.
 As it grows, it will molt (shed its skin) several times.

-#### First to Fifth Instar
-During these stages, the caterpillar will continuously eat the milkweed leaves, storing the plant's toxins in its body, which will deter predators from eating it.
-The caterpillar will grow rapidly during this time, reaching a length of about 2 inches.
+The caterpillar will continuously eat the milkweed leaves, storing the plant's toxins in its body, which will deter predators from eating it.
+It will grow rapidly reaching a length of about 2 inches.

 ### Formation of the Chrysalis
 Once the caterpillar is fully grown, it will find a sheltered spot to transform into a chrysalis.
 The green chrysalis will hang, secured by a silk thread, and over about 10 days, the caterpillar will undergo a metamorphosis into a butterfly.